-- 8 ounces mascarpone cheese
+- 8 ounces mascarpone cheese room temperature

-- 1 package raspberries
+- 1 pint raspberries

-- Vanilla dessert shells
+- 4 Vanilla dessert shells

 - In a large shallow baking dish combine butter, lemon juice, sugar and vanilla.
-Add peaches and turn to coat with butter mixture.
+Add fresh peaches and turn to coat with butter mixture.
 Arrange, cut side down in a single layer.